 The presence of unwelcome odors within the confines of your laundry room can be both perplexing and frustrating.
 Numerous factors can contribute unpleasant laundry room smells, ranging from inadequate ventilation and damp conditions to piles of dirty clothes left unattended and neglected appliances in need of a thorough cleaning.
 Understanding the reasons behind these odors is crucial to effectively addressing and eliminating them.

 Your washer or dryer needs to be cleaned

 When you stride past your laundry room catch a whiff of mold, it’s likely time to check your washer.
 Front-load washers are notorious for building up mold and mildew in the rubber door boot, tub and drain pump.
 That obnoxious odor you smell is likely coming from one of those three places, or a combination thereof—if not all three.

 Get closer to the washer and see if you detect the moldy odor coming from the washer.
 If your washer’s door is shut, open it and see if the odor gets worse.
 If it does, then the musty smell in your laundry room is definitely coming from your washer.

-You often won’t need to worry about laundry room odor when you have a top-load washer.
-If you do have a top-load washer and you’re smelling mold, you’ll likely need to have a Sears Service Technician examine your washing machine and find the cause of the odor.
+You often won’t need to worry about laundry room odor when you have a top-load washer, but a buildup of soap scum around the lid opening or fabric softener in the dispenser can cause a bad smell over time.
+If you do have a top-load washer and you’re smelling mold, you’ll likely need to have a Sears Service Technician check for any washing machine issues as the cause of the odor.